ZouCherif/Journey/SIS/Foundations_of_Information_Systems_Security.md

 The goal of security is to **_reduce risks_** to the information system, to **_limit their impact_** on the operations and business activities of organizations.

-Information-system security management is not about creating obstacles; it enhances service quality for users and ensures staff receive the protection they deserve.
+Information-system security management is not about creating obstacles, it enhances service quality for users and ensures staff receive the protection they deserve.

+#### Which departments within a company are impacted by IS security?

+Information-system security affects every major business area: finances, legal/regulatory compliance, organizational operations, and the company’s image and reputation.
+A breach can create financial loss, legal penalties, internal disruption, and damage to public trust.

+#### Why are hackers interested in organizations' information systems or individuals computers?

+Hackers go after companies and people to make money, like stealing and selling data, demanding ransom, or using computers for their own services.
+They also spy for businesses or governments and may threaten to leak or change information.